22 Farm Activities For Preschoolers And Toddlers

 Image: IStock

-For this activity, you will need some seeds, pot, mud, and water.
+One of the best farm or garden activities for kids, you will need some seeds, pot, mud, and water to set it up.
 Let your child plant these seeds into various pots, add mud and water to nourish them.
 Let them take the responsibility of regularly watering and nurturing these saplings.
 You can encourage them to pick seeds of any vegetable that can be grown quickly at home, and teach them the process of making compost at home as well.
 This activity can also help them understand the importance of gardening and harvesting.

 19. Painting a farm